 In the afternoon we depart for our cruise of Milford Sound, described by Rudyard Kipling as the '8th wonder of the world'.
 "This spectacular fjord is home to fur seal colonies, penguins and dolphins and offers a sweeping landscape of jagged snow-capped mountains, shimmering fjords and lakes, and emerald greenery.
 It is famously known for its towering Mitre Peak, and waterfalls like Stirling and Bowen falls, which plummet down its sheer sides."
 (Overnight Te Anau) BD

 Invercargill - 1 night

-Day 11: Monday 15 November, Te Anau - Lumsden - Wyndham - Invercargill
+Day 11: Monday 14 November, Te Anau - Lumsden - Wyndham - Invercargill

-- Kepler Track walk, Te Anau
+- Brookhaven Country Garden, Lumsden

 - Castelmaine Garden, Lumsden

 - Maple Glen Gardens, Wyndham